ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 `Ctrl-n` | Next line in the history
 `Ctrl-r` | Bring up next match backwards in shell history

-You can hit `Ctrl-r` and start typing some portion of the command you remember running.
+You can hit `Ctrl-r` ("reverse-i-search") and start typing some portion of the command you remember running.
 Subsequent use of `Ctrl-r` will bring up the next match, and so on.
 You will leave "search" mode as soon as you use some other command line navigation command (e.g., `Ctrl-e`).